Annual Remembrance Garden Prayer Service

 Dedicated in 2013, the Remembrance Garden is a memorial for those who have experienced the devastating loss of a baby, whether it was years ago or a more recent loss.
 It has blossomed into a place of peaceful reflection for families who have experienced a miscarriage or the death of a baby, either before it was born or shortly after birth.
 It is a space to meditate; a place where the existence of a baby is affirmed even if the baby was never acknowledged.
 This garden of healing is where families can openly grieve the loss of their child, and mourn their shattered hopes and dreams.
 It is a place to memorialize a life that ended far too soon, and is intended to bring comfort to those whose empty arms bring such heartache.

-The garden’s contemplative setting by the water, where families can gaze upon the garden or the beautiful bronze statue of Rachel mourning, is the perfect setting for the Remembrance Garden and service which is held each spring around Mother’s Day.
+The contemplative setting by the water, where families can gaze upon the garden or the beautiful bronze statue of Rachel mourning, is the perfect setting for the Remembrance Garden service held each spring around Mother’s Day.
 In inclement weather, the service is held in the new Adirondack themed mausoleum chapel, Mary Immaculate, Patroness of America; in front of a breathtaking 16’ x 18’ stained glass window depicting the Tree of Life with the Risen Christ.

 “Our babies lived.
 Our babies were loved.
 We had hopes and dreams shattered.
 We cannot forget.”
-Lori Biskup, Albany Diocesan Cemeteries Associate Director.
+Lori Biskup, Albany Diocesan Cemeteries Family Service Representative Team Leader.

-If you, a family member, or someone you know has suffered the loss of a child, we hope you will consider attending and/or sharing this information on our Remembrance Garden and annual Prayer Service.
+If you, a family member, or someone you know has suffered the loss of a child, we hope you will consider attending our annual service and/or sharing information on our Remembrance Garden and annual Prayer Service.

 For further information, please contact 518-374-5319 or [email protected].